Comedian Tom Segura Wants to Know Where the Bodies Are, Garth Brooks (2024)

 One of your first jobs was logging transcripts for reality shows.
 How painful was that?

 Horrible.
 It is such a mind-numbing thing to do.
 And you would see it break people.
 The logging of a reality show is such an important part of it because those moments and conversations are a lot of times very manufactured.
 You have to log everything that is said so they can do “frankenbites,” where they cut lines together and make them appear to be one sentence.
 I worked on My Big Fat Obnoxious Boss and Trading Spouses — and there was this thing that went viral called “God Warrior,” and I remember hearing that from one of the edit bays.
-It f*cking exploded.
+It fucking exploded.
 It was very hard to stomach logging reality shows, though.
 I really hated doing it.

 You had a very passionate reaction to when Chris Rock got slapped by Will Smith at the Oscars.
 Not only was it a fellow stand-up but also one of your comedy idols.